harryprayiv/inventoryTS/README.md

 # [Inventori](https://glittery-puffpuff-043120.netlify.app/)

-Inventori is a simple web application that allows users to create simple lists of gear, organizing them into main categories, sub-categories, and individual items.
-Users can increment or decrement the count of items as needed, rename the inventory list, and export the list as a JSON file.

-[![Netlify Status](https://api.netlify.com/api/v1/badges/77991343-af4e-4913-be94-f1789ca2981d/deploy-status)](https://app.netlify.com/sites/glittery-puffpuff-043120/deploys)

-## Features

 Inventori is a TypeScript application that offers a user-friendly system for managing and manipulating inventory data.
 It provides functionality to import and export inventory data from JSON files and also to export data in CSV format.
-It requires no commitment from users by exclusively utilizing the browser's local storage for data handling and management.
+It requires no commitment from users by exclusively utilizing the browser's local storage for data handling and management

+[![Netlify Status](https://api.netlify.com/api/v1/badges/77991343-af4e-4913-be94-f1789ca2981d/deploy-status)](https://app.netlify.com/sites/glittery-puffpuff-043120/deploys)

 # Key Features